rdennison12/Core-Combat/README.md

 * Phase three on Basic Combat completed
     * Cheated base character prefab and variants for the Player and Enemy
 * Phase four of basic combat completed
+* Completed Enemy AI
+* Fixed an issue with Player and Enemy sliding when getting attacked